6 Tips to Help You Prevent a Stroke

 A stroke occurs when something interrupts or reduces the blood flow to your brain.
 By cutting off the oxygen and nutrients, your brain tissues suffer severe damage that can often cause fatal outcomes.

 The most concerning is that the number of people that suffer from stroke is rising, and there are millions of people that are at risk.
 Despite this, many people have ignored what they have to do to prevent it.

-A cerebrovascular accident (CVA) or stoke happens when there’s a block in the blood flow in some part of the brain.
-This causes brain cells to die and has very serious consequences.
+A cerebrovascular accident (CVA) or a stroke happens when there’s a block in the blood flow in some part of the brain.
+In other words, this causes brain cells to die and has very serious consequences.

 Some of the main risk factors are:

 - Being overweight or obese

 - Using illegal drugs like cocaine or methamphetamine